 Introduction

 The EUDR holds businesses accountable for ensuring their supply chains are deforestation-free.
-This has significant implications for the and beyond, impacting sourcing practices, promoting transparency, and contributing to a more sustainable future.
+This has significant implications for the and beyond, impacting sourcing practices, promoting transparency, and contributing to a more future.
 This article will explore the key aspects of the EUDR, delving into its potential impact, the challenges of implementation, and the crucial role of consumers and businesses in ensuring its success.

 Why the EU is Taking Action Against Deforestation

 The EU’s landmark Deforestation Regulation aims to eliminate deforestation linked to products sold within its borders.
-This means companies must prove their supply chains are sustainable, or losing access to the EU market.
+This means must prove their supply chains are sustainable, or losing access to the EU market.
 Without this law, EU demand could fuel the deforestation of nearly 250,000 hectares annually by 2030.

 Contribution of imported consumption to deforestation risk for selected commodities between 2008-2017 (European Commission, 2020)